-Fages (1994) showed that if a program II is "tight" then its answer sets (or stable models) are in one-to-one correspondence with the models of its completion (Clark 1978).
-If the completion is converted to a set of clauses Γ , stateof-the-art SAT solvers can be used as answer set generators.
-Since the size of Γ is at most twice the size of II, and has at most m new variables (where m is the number of rules in the logic program) this is considered a viable and efficient approach.
+Fages (Fages 1994) showed that if a program Π is "tight" then its answer sets (or stable models) are in one-to-one correspondence with the models of its completion (Clark 1978).
+If the completion is converted to a set of clauses Γ , state-ofthe-art SAT solvers can be used as answer set generators.
+Since the size of Γ is at most twice the size of Π , and has at most m new variables (where m is the number of rules in the logic program) this is considered a viable and efficient approach.
 Fages' result was then generalised to include programs with infinitely many rules (Lifschitz 1996), programs tight "on their completion model" (Babovich, Erdem, & Lifschitz 2000), and programs with nested expressions in the bodies of the rules (Erdem & Lifschitz 2003).
 Still these results do not apply to the whole class of logic programs.
 It is well known that each answer set corresponds to a model of its completion, but the viceversa in general is not true.

-Ben-Eliyahu and Dechter (1996) gave a translation from a class of disjunctive logic programs to SAT.
+Ben-Eliyahu and Dechter (Ben-Eliyahu & Dechter 1996) gave a translation from a class of disjunctive logic programs to SAT.
 However the translation may need $O(n^2)$ new variables and $O(n^3)$ new clauses (where n is the number of atoms in the logic program).
-Janhunen (2003) presented an optimized encoding of this translation, which behaves subquadratic in both size and number of atoms.
+Janhunen (Janhunen 2003) presented an optimized encoding of this translation, which behaves subquadratic in both size and number of atoms.
+Lin and Zhao (Lin & Zhao 2003) introduced a translation which needs the introduction of $O(n^2+m)$ new variables and $O(n\times m)$ new clauses.
+In practice the number of variables or clauses in the resulting formula can be prohibitive.
+1

-A reduction to SAT which does not need extra variables was proposed by Lin and Zhao (2002).
+A reduction to SAT which does not need extra variables was proposed by Lin and Zhao (Lin & Zhao 2002).
 The drawback of this reduction is that the resulting formula may blow-up in space.
-Still system ASSAT based on such reduction outperforms state-of-the-art ASP systems like SMODELS (Niemelä 1999; Simons 2000) and DLV (Eiter et al. 1998) on many interesting problems.
+Still system ASSAT based on such reduction outperforms state-of-the-art ASP systems like SMOD-ELS (Niemelä 1999; Simons 2000) and DLV (Eiter et al. 1998) on many interesting problems.

-In this paper the question that we positively answer is: Is it possible to build an efficient SAT-based answer set generator that (i) deals with any (non disjunctive) logic program, (ii) works on a SAT formula without additional variables except for those eventually introduced by the clause form transformation, and (iii) is guaranteed to work in polynomial space?
+In this paper the question that we positively answer is: Is it possible to build an efficient SAT-Based answer set generator that (i) deals with any (non disjunctive) logic program, (ii) works on a SAT formula without additional variables except for those eventually introduced by the clause form transformation, and (iii) is guaranteed to work in polynomial space?
 We present a procedure, called ASP-SAT, having the above three but also other features.
-We integrated ASP-SAT in CMODELS1 and ran a wide comparative analysis with other state-of-the-art systems.
-The results show that our procedure has a clear edge over them.
+We integrated ASP-SAT in CMODELS2 and ran a wide comparative analysis with other state-of-the-art systems.
+The results show that our procedure has a clear edge over them when computing one solution, and is competitive when computing all solutions.